-Usually, spring is the time when the river of pilgrims arrive in Spain to experience the unique Camino de Santiago.
+Usually, spring is the time when the river of pilgrims arrives in Spain to experience the unique Camino de Santiago.
 That was when I asked for alternatives in the middle of lockdown.
 However, these alternatives to the Camino de Santiago have become popular with readers in the USA.

 Yes, there’s only one Camino, but these incredible trails come pretty close.
 Here are 12 fascinating hiking routes that can also satisfy your wanderlust.